-The core strength of the RTPONM structure is the voting membership from local governments including municipal, county, and tribal governments.
+The core strength of the RTPO structure is the voting membership from local governments including municipal, county, and tribal governments.

 The RTPO membership consists of a wide range of professions including engineering, planning, public works, community development, and elected officials.
-A Chairman and a Vice Chairman are elected by the voting membership in order to conduct official meetings and provide leadership to the organization.
-RTPO’s abide by the organization's bylaws and comply with the NM Open Meetings Act, Americans with Disabilities Act, and offer a Public Comment period at each official meeting.
+A Chair and a Vice Chair are elected by the voting membership in order to conduct official meetings and provide leadership to the organization.
+RTPOs abide by the organization's bylaws and comply with the NM Open Meetings Act, Americans with Disabilities Act, and offer a Public Comment period at each official meeting.

 Your community’s involvement in the process is crucial to the development and execution of the programs and policies set forth by NMDOT and federal legislation.
 Agenda topics include ADA, Environmental, Funding, Road Classification, Safety, Planning, and Training items meant to support local government transportation activities.